 Any criminal accusation involving sex is a very serious one.
 Prison time and heavy fines are enough to worry about for any criminal charge.
 For sex offenses, however, the punishments seek to shame you and hinder you long after you complete your sentence — sometimes for the rest of your life.
 You are required to register in a public database, where anyone with internet access can see the details of your crime.

 Sex crimes also carry a very negative stigma, and jurors may walk in with certain prejudices.
 However, sex offenses can often be based on false or exaggerated claims.
 A skilled attorney can overcome the prejudices of the jury and point out the weaknesses in the case.

-At McCarthy & Hamrock, P.C., our criminal defense attorneys have nearly a half century's worth of combined experience taking on some of the toughest cases.
+At McCarthy & Hamrock, P.C., our criminal defense attorneys have nearly a half century’s worth of combined experience taking on some of the toughest cases.
 A capable Des Moines sex crime lawyer from McCarthy & Hamrock, P.C. can fight for your rights.
-We will seek to expose every weakness, every false accusation and every exaggerated claim in the case against you.
-We will challenge evidence and seek to have your charges reduced of dismissed.
-Call us today at (888) 317-4978 for a free consultation.
+We will seek to expose every weakness, every false accusation, and every exaggerated claim in the case against you.
+We will challenge the evidence and seek to have your charges reduced or dismissed.
+Call us today at (515) 279-9700 for a free consultation.

 Iowa Sexual Offense Information Center

 - Punishment, Including Sex Offender Registry, for Iowa Sex Crimes

 - Federal and Iowa Human Sex Trafficking Charges